dominodatalab/reference-project-fraud-detection/README.md

+**Disclaimer - Domino Reference Projects are starter kits built by Domino researchers.
+They are not supported by Domino.
+Once loaded, they are yours to use or modify as you see fit.
+We hope they will be a beneficial tool in your analytical journey.

-# Pre-canned solution: Credit Card Fraud Detection
+# Domino Reference Project: Credit Card Fraud Detection

 Credit card fraud represents a significant problem for financial institutions, and reliable fraud detection is generally challenging.
 This project can be used as a template, facilitating the training of a machine learning model on a real-world credit card fraud dataset.